 Mention your qualifications or skill and how all these would help the company.
 Whatever you do, keep it professional, stick to the values.

 Many companies ask this question, so be prepared to answer it.
 Be honest because they can confirm, no point lying about it.
 Try also not to be defensive about it because chances are you would want something better than what you got before and that is likely why you are changing jobs.
 They know that so no point trying so hard to defend it.

 If they do not ask, however, do not talk about it.

 8. Do Not Name Your Number First

-In a negotiation, it is likely that the one who gives a number first loses the negotiation.
+In a negotiation, the one who gives a number first likely loses the negotiation.
 A lot of interviewers try to corner jobseekers into offering what they would accept.
 As much as you can, avoid giving it so you can have room to negotiate.
 Tell them instead you are negotiable if they ask of the amount you would accept.

 9. Do Not Take It Personal

 Whatever the case, they made you an offer, the fact you do not like it is not a leverage to act ugly.
 If it is too low, thank them for their offer and decline politely.
 Do not burn bridges to places you might need later.
 And be careful before you think you would not need to walk through the doors you banged.
 No one knows tomorrow.
 The deal is professional.
 Keep it that way.